inbo/protocolsource/CONTRIBUTING.md

 ## `renv` R package management

 This RStudio project uses [renv](https://rstudio.github.io/renv/articles/renv.html) to manage R package dependencies.
-This ensures that different users have the same versions of packages installed.
+This ensures that different users have the same versions of packages installed and that the automated workflow to publish a protocol works.
 See also [collaborating with renv](https://rstudio.github.io/renv/articles/collaborating.html).
-The first time you open the RStudio project `renv` should automatically download and install the appropriate version of `renv` into the project library.
+The first time you open the RStudio project `renv` should automatically download and install the appropriate version of `renv` into the project library, or - in case you have a different `renv` version installed, it will print instructions to the console telling you how to install or restore the `renv` version used in the `protocolsource` project.

 After this has completed, you can use `renv::restore()` to restore the R packages in the local project library on your machine.
+If you receive messages that some packages could not be installed, it may indicate that within the `renv` environment, your git credentials are not findable (see also [Prepare for GitHub](#prepare-for-github)).
+These git credentials are needed if the installation process is hitting non-authenticated download ...
+To circumvent this, you may need to temporary set a GitHub personal access token within the `renv` environment.
+To do this, open a clean R session and run `gitcreds::gitcreds_get()$password` and copy your token to the clipboard.
+Then, within the `protocolsource` RStudio project, run `Sys.setenv(GITHUB_PAT = "ghp_your_actual_token_here")` in the console, followed by `renv::install("gitcreds")`.
+Then run `renv::restore()` again.
-If this fails, try `renv::restore(transactional = FALSE)`.
+If after all this, some packages still fail to restore, try `renv::restore(transactional = FALSE)`.
+If all goes well, restarting the R session (in RStudio `Ctrl+Shift+F10` or Session -> Restart R session) should report no issues (other than perhaps a warning about the `fortunes` package, which you can safely ignore).
+Similarly, running `renv::status()` should report `No issues found -- the project is in a consistent state.`.

 In case you need another package than the ones installed (see the [DESCRIPTION file](DESCRIPTION)) for this project, ask one of the admins to do this for you.
 It is not allowed to do this in a [protocol-specific branch](#branching).